Mark Demling

-Mark Demling is a retired American soccer defender who currently coaches high school soccer.
+Mark Demling is an American retired soccer defender who currently coaches high school soccer.
 Demling spent seven seasons in the North American Soccer League and one in Major Indoor Soccer League.

 Youth and college

 Demling grew up in St. Louis, Missouri beginning to play soccer when he was seven at St. Thomas More parish in the C.Y.C. league.
-He played Junior soccer for St. Philip Neri winning the National Junior Cup title in the 1968-69 season.
+He played Junior soccer for St. Philip Neri winning the National Junior Cup title in the 1968–69 season.
 He attended St. Louis University High School, graduating in 1970.
 He then entered Saint Louis University where he played on the men's soccer team from 1970 to 1973.
 He immediately made an impact on the team, becoming a starter his freshman season.
 That year, the Billikens won the NCAA Men's Soccer Championship.
 St. Louis U would lose in the NCAA final in 1971.
 The team repeated as champions in 1972 and 1973, the last season with Demling as team captain.
 The Billikens have named an annual award after Demling, given to the soccer player who gives his most to the team.
 St. Louis University inducted Demling into its Hall of Fame in 1999.